There are ten major partitions of consciousness, but most people live their lives using only three. How do we reach the others? Why would we want to?

 10) Unbound Awareness

 With this state, we step into the realm of non-ordinary reality.
-There is no good label for this partition, which is another interesting combination of different flavors of awareness.
-The closest examples we have for this state are Australian Aboriginal Dreamtime or the astral projection and time travel experiences of Carlos Castaneda.
+There isn’t a good label for this partition.
+Yet, it exists in the stories of those who can move beyond reality.
+The closest example we have for this state is Australian Aboriginal Dreamtime.
+Carlos Castaneda’s astral projection time travel experiences also mirror this capability.
 Some call this state the essence of sorcery or alchemy.

-In this partition, we combine the landscapes of lucid dreaming and the Shamanic Journey, and the fourth and tenth states of consciousness.
-You don’t achieve this state unless you’ve done some serious inner work.
+In this partition, we combine four states.
+We start with lucid dreaming and add the Shamanic Journey.
+Then, we combine the fourth and tenth states of consciousness.
+You don’t achieve this state unless you’ve done serious inner work.

 Summary

-These ten levels of consciousness are the main ingredients for our life experiment.
+These ten levels of consciousness are the key ingredients for our life experiment.
 But, like a rainbow, there are varying degrees of each.
 For example, as you learn to lucid dream, the first step is knowing when you are in the dream state.
-But at this point, you do not yet have control over what’s going on.
+But now, you do not yet have control over what’s happening.

-Those who are new to meditation only realize they reach the 4th state when they leave it.
-You don’t recognize it at first because it is absent of any internal dialogue, a state where time does not exist.
-As you become more familiar with this state, you’ll look forward to the peace while you are basking in the silence.
+Those new to meditation only realize they reach the 4th state when they leave it.
+You don’t recognize it at first because it lacks internal dialogue, a state where time does not exist.
+As you become more familiar with this state, you’ll look forward to the peace while basking in the silence.
 This will help us understand the difference between a state of emotional enchantment and a genuine change in awareness.

 References